 - Fontanels are soft spots on the top front part and back of your newborn's skull.
 They are protected by a tough tissue because the bones have not grown together yet.
-Your baby's brain will grow very quickly during his first year.
-The purpose of the soft spots is to make room for his brain to grow.
+Your baby's brain will grow very quickly during the first year.
+The purpose of the soft spots is to make room for his or her brain to grow.
 Soft spots are usually flat, but they may bulge when your baby cries or strains.
 It is normal to see and feel a pulse beating under a soft spot.
 You may be more likely to see the pulse if your baby has little hair and is fair-skinned.
 It is okay to touch and wash your newborn's soft spots.

 - At birth, one or both of your newborn's ears may be folded over.
-This is because he was crowded while growing in the uterus.
+This is because he or she was crowded while growing in the uterus.
 Ears may stay folded for a short time before unfolding on their own.

 What you need to know about your newborn's eyes:

 - Your newborn's eyelids may be puffy.
-He may have blood spots in the white areas of one or both eyes.
+He or she may have blood spots in the white areas of one or both eyes.
 These are often caused by the pressure on your newborn's face during delivery.
 Eye medicines that your baby needs after birth to prevent infections may cause your newborn's eyes to look red.
 The swelling and redness in your newborn's eyes will usually go away in 3 days.
 It may take up to 3 weeks before blood spots in your newborn's eyes are gone.

 What you need to know about your newborn's nose:

 - It may seem like your baby does not breathe regularly.
-He may take short breaths and then hold his breath for a few seconds.
+He or she may take short breaths and then hold his breath for a few seconds.
 Your baby may then take a deep breath.
 This irregular breathing is common during the first weeks of life.
 Irregular breathing is also more common in premature babies.
 By the end of the first month, your baby's breathing should be more regular.